-The insurer would be expected to include a question at insurance proposal stage that required Mr Jarvis to disclose the shoplifting conviction on a proposal form.
+DB plc would be expected to include a question at insurance proposal stage that required Mr Jarvis to disclose the shoplifting conviction on a proposal form.
 In addition, Mr Jarvis could be provided, prior to policy inception, with a Statement of Facts by the insurer, that he would be expected to read and advise of any inaccuracies.

-As per the Consumer Insurance (Disclosure and Representation) Act 2012 (CIDRA), Mr Jarvis is expected to take reasonable care to answer the insurer's questions fully and accurately (CII study text, M85 Claims Practice, 2016, P3/6).
+As per the Consumer Insurance (Disclosure and Representation) Act 2012 (CIDRA), Mr Jarvis is expected to take reasonable care to answer DB plc's questions fully and accurately (CII study text, M85 Claims practice, 2022).

-The insurer's decision to void the policy would suggest that the non-disclosure was both relevant to the underwriting of the risk and a deliberate or reckless omission by Mr Jarvis.
-Under CIDRA, an insurer is entitled to avoid the contract where they consider the non-disclosure to be deliberate or reckless (CII study text, M85 Claims Practice, 2016, P3/22).
+DB plc's decision to void the policy would suggest that the non-disclosure was both relevant to the underwriting of the risk and a deliberate or reckless omission by Mr Jarvis.
+Under CIDRA, an insurer is entitled to avoid the contract where they consider the non-disclosure to be deliberate or reckless (CII study text, M85 Claims practice, 2022).

-Mr Jarvis has challenged the insurer's policy avoidance on the basis that they did not ask for convictions, only 'motor convictions'.
-The insurer should review the insurance proposal process to consider the validity of the challenge.
+Mr Jarvis has challenged DB plc's policy avoidance on the basis that they did not ask for convictions, only 'motor convictions'.
+DB plc should review the insurance proposal process to consider the validity of the challenge.
 Mr Jarvis may have completed the proposal by telephone, internet, email or post but regardless of the medium, there should be evidence available to review.
+DB plc will also need to investigate whether Mr Jarvis could be deemed to be a vulnerable customer, susceptible to harm.
+It is possible that the underwriting process did not recognize and respond appropriately to Mr Jarvis' needs in regard to service provision and communication when underwriting his motor policy.

-If the review establishes that the question was clearly asked for all types of convictions and Mr Jarvis provided a negative response, then the insurer should maintain the policy avoidance.
-If the review establishes that there is ambiguity in the question then further consideration will be required.
-It could be argued that any ambiguity constitutes a breach of the Financial Conduct Authority (FCA) principle of treating customers fairly (CII study text, M85 Claims Practice, 2016, P1/8).
+If the review establishes that the question was clearly asked for all types of convictions and Mr Jarvis provided a negative response, then DB plc should, assuming there is no concern as to vulnerability, maintain the policy avoidance.
+If the review establishes that there is ambiguity in the question, then further consideration will be required.
+Similarly, further consideration will be required if customer vulnerability is established.
+It could be argued that any ambiguity constitutes a breach of the Financial Conduct Authority (FCA) principle of treating customers fairly (CII study text, M85 Claims practice, 2022).
 In fact, the Association of British Insurers recommends that if insurers require details of motoring and non-motoring convictions, they should ask two specifically worded questions, relation to each type.

 It may be that the non-disclosure was 'careless' with the question asking for 'convictions' with Mr Jarvis assuming that this applied to motoring convictions only.
-In the circumstances, the insurer may decide that the question was sufficient for Mr Jarvis to volunteer the shoplifting conviction even if he was unsure of its relevance.
-If the non-disclosure was careless, then the insurer would need to evidence that, had they been made aware of the shoplifting conviction, they would have declined to offer insurance (for a policy avoidance to be upheld).
+In the circumstances, DB plc may decide that the question was sufficient for Mr Jarvis to volunteer the shoplifting conviction even if he was unsure of its relevance.
+If the non-disclosure was careless, then DB plc would need to evidence that, had they been made aware of the shoplifting conviction, they would have declined to offer insurance (for a policy avoidance to be upheld).

-If the policyholder is correct and he was only asked about motoring convictions then the insurer would reinstate the policy.
+If Mr Jarvis is correct and he was only asked about motoring convictions, then DB plc would be expected to reinstate his policy.
 Mr Jarvis would be entitled, as a consumer, to take his complaint to The Financial Ombudsman Service (FOS).
-The FOS will look unfavourably upon the insurer avoiding cover where there was no request for disclosure at proposal (CII study text, M85 Claims Practice, 2016, P1/10-11).
+The FOS will look unfavourably upon the insurer avoiding cover where there was no request for disclosure at proposal (CII study text, M85 Claims practice, 2022).